Dasharo/docs/docs/kb/capsule-updates-configs.md

 # Capsule Update releases

 Dasharo releases that support Capsule Updates need to include a number of additional options in their coreboot configuration file.
-The options correspond to the required payload data described in
-[Capsule Updates Details - Required Payload Data](./edk2-capsule-updates.md#capsule-information).
+The most important options directly correspond to the required payload data described in [Capsule Updates Details - Required Payload Data](./edk2-capsule-updates.md#capsule-information).

 ## Configuration